 For the next 20 minutes, he lay motionless, making strange wailing and moaning noises.
 It was as if an invisible gang of thugs were continually kicking and punching him.
 Then silence broke out.
 The only sound was the sizzling of beef and vegetables grilling on a barbecue.

 After ten minutes of hush and still from the drunkard man, Wilai turned to me and spoke words which shook and shocked me.
 It was like listening to the winning speech from someone who had won an English tongue twister contest.

 ‘Hus…band, I want you check ding dong dunk man not dead’.

 So there I was, a British tourist in Thailand, suddenly turned into a Nong Khai highway paramedic stood over a very still and prostrate body.
 And before you ask, no, it wasn’t me who pulled his trousers down.

-Without my glasses it took me a few minutes to see the shallow breathing coming from his mouth.
-He was either alive or the invisible thugs were now jumping up and down on his chest.
+Without my glasses, it took me a few minutes to see the shallow breathing coming from his mouth.
+He was one of two, alive, or the invisible thugs were now jumping up and down on his lifeless body.

-Lao khao is a very strong and potent drink.
+Lao khao is a powerful and potent drink.
 It also tastes like crap.
-I know because I once had a lao khao drinking contest with an on duty police officer at a carnival in Tak.
+I know because I once had a lao khao drinking contest with an on-duty police officer at a carnival in Tak.
 I wrote Carnival Time way back in November 2008.

-Wilai and myself had a great time watching the afternoon boat races and we left Ban Miang Yai with the lao khao man still sleeping next to our car, and me wondering how I’d whiled away over five hours with a Thai family and only spent about 30 baht.
+Wilai and I had a great time watching the afternoon boat races, and we left Ban Miang Yai with the lao khao man still sleeping next to our car, and me wondering how I’d whiled away over five hours with a Thai family and only spent about 30 baht.
 I also wondered how the English tongue twister Queen might get on with this one.

 ‘Wilai can you say Roland rode in a red Rolls Royce’.

-Best wishes from Beyond The Mango Juice and cheers with a Chang and not a lao khao.
+Best wishes from Beyond The Mango Juice and cheers with a Chang, not a lao khao.